geoschem/gcpy/docs/source/Benchmarking.rst

            YAML file called "species_database.yml".
        """

 .. _bmk-funcs-table-cons:

 make_benchmark_mass_conservation_table
 --------------------------------------

+**Located in module:** :file:`gcpy.benchmark.modules.benchmark_mass_cons_table`

-This function creates a timeseries table of the global mass of the :literal:`PassiveTracer` species.
+Generates a timeseries table of the global mass of the :literal:`PassiveTracer` species.
 Usually used with output from 1-year TransportTracers benchmark simulations.
+This is an important check for mass conservation in GEOS-Chem Classic and GCHP.

 .. code-block:: python